jeroenvanmaanen/public-notes/2020/2020-03-07-rage-stack/readme.md

 # The (Spanish) RAGE stack

+> Management summary: big software systems are complex, and they need to evolve.
+RAGE is a technology stack that keeps the complexity in plain view rather than hide it.
+RAGE is based on design choices that favor the long-term view.

 In general I am not very fond of abbreviations.
 I typically work in large organisations than tend to make up tons of stuff as they go along.
-Every half-baked idea is summarized in an acronym or TLA (three-letter abbreviation) to help the people involved to align their actions with the local context.
+Every half-baked idea is summarized in an acronym or TLA (three-letter abbreviation) to help team members to align their actions with the local context.
 After a while the cluster of self-invented terms also provides the people involved with a warm, fuzzy feeling of belonging to the in-crowd.

 The useful function an acronym _can_ provide, however, is the function that a lighthouse has too: a beacon.
 Then the acronym helps new people to get their bearings.
 "Ah, so we're using MEAN, so this is an all JavaScript universe!".